alfa-meta/charge-point-locator/README.md

-# Creating a template for the README.md file
-readme_content = """
 # ChargePointLocator

 ChargePointLocator is an Android application designed to help users locate nearby electric vehicle (EV) charging points with ease and efficiency.